1. Home

 Fantasy Football – Median Points per Game

 Not all sets of data are created equal.
 Most importantly for fantasy football, not all data sets are normal.
-That means the mathematics used to understand normal data sets, like mean (or average), standard deviation, and more advance z-scores or Pearson’s coefficient of correlation can be misleading.
+That means the mathematics used to understand normal data sets, like mean (or average), standard deviation, and more advanced z-scores or Pearson’s coefficient of correlation can be misleading.

 Looking at a player’s Mean Points Per Game (PPG) provides a single number that misrepresents that player’s “typical” game.
 Using Median Points Per Game is more robust to outliers by definition.
 Additionally, when combined with upper and lower quartiles, it better represents what is “typical”.